|

 the boom rises to fast, slow it down; if the bust falls too fast, slow it down.

-moderating the business cycle is to do so while, at the same time, foster growth
+moderating the business cycle is to do so while, at the same time, fostering growth

 in potential GDP.